Kairn/cook-book-java/applications/README.md

 vertices connected to it.
 Lists can be replaced by sets to get a faster check connection operation when the graph is dense (many edges) with more overhead in add connection operation.

+In the context of representing a directed graph, the same structure can be used.
+But instead of representing a connection, each list element is merely considered reachable from the source vertex.

 #### Implementation

 1. Use one linked list or array to store lists of connected vertices.
 Vertices are identified by their indexes from 0 to